What is the Brachial Plexus?

 We’ve purposely created our clinic to include specialists from a variety of disciplines, who each play a vital role in helping your child.
 This multidisciplinary approach allows us to assess your child's needs and recommend a collaborative treatment plan during each visit.

-Patients participating in the Brachial Plexus clinic can expect an occupational therapy evaluation followed by an assessment by specialists in neurosurgery, reconstructive surgery, physical medicine and case management.
+Patients participating in the Brachial Plexus clinic can expect an occupational therapy evaluation followed by an assessment by specialists in neurosurgery, reconstructive surgery, physical medicine.
 When necessary, an EMG (Electromyography), a test that can detect abnormal muscle electrical activity, can be performed on-site to expedite the evaluation process.
 After the evaluation is completed, the Brachial Plexus team will present formal recommendations to you.

 What Happens Next

 Except for specialty services, follow-up care can be done in your own community.
-Our case manager is available to help find the continuing care in your area: we remain available to help with treatment if desired and to assist your local medical providers.
+Our staff are available to help find the continuing care in your area: we remain available to help with treatment if desired and to assist your local medical providers.